antonwalvoord/nfr-megathread-notes/Welcome!.md

 # Welcome!
 This website serves as an informational hub for all things NFR.
 If you have questions or something seems broken, contact Anton on [slack](https://nufsae.slack.com/team/U05U23W4WJV) or by [email](mailto:antonwalvoord2027@u.northwestern.edu)

+>[!FAQ]- Tell me more!
+>This website is meant to serve as a supplement to the team's [Google Drive](https://drive.google.com/drive/u/1/folders/1boavSifWlNr12e1p5JiLdDr9w4vJpjsj).
+While the Drive hosts the vast majority of low level detail regarding projects

 > [!TIP]- Usage Tips!
 > To return to the homepage at any time, click the "nfr-megathread" text at the top of the page/left sidebar
 >
-> To search whole site, use ctrl/cmd+k
+> To search whole site, use ctrl/cmd+k (searches contents of every page!)
 ## Quick Links
 - [[General Electrical Home]]
 - [[General Mechanical Home]]